csabapalfi/why-docker/README.md

 ## packaging
 * just build a deb/rpm package - fpm
-* you know what f stand for, right?
+* you know what f stands for, right?

 ---